scottgallant/docs.balsamiq.com/README.md

 ### Running Gulp during development
 * If you're working on SASS or JS, run gulp using watch to rebuild css/js files as you make changes to them.
   * $ gulp watch
+* If you think the balsamiq.com \_config.scss file has changed, you can copy a new version here.
+  * $gulp getsassconfig

 # TODO
 - [x] Generate nav